TheRealest/binary-homeworlds/README.md

 binary-homeworlds
 =================

-Simple online version of the game binary homeworlds.
+Simple online implementation of the game binary homeworlds.